 Using the letters of the Hebrew alphabet, the exhibition explored keywords, concepts, and what is “Jewish” in Germany today.
 In the process, light was shed on very different aspects of the German-Jewish present and perceptions of norms were critically examined.

 Lindenstraße 9–14, 10969 Berlin

 The post of a young Israeli who justified his move to Berlin with the cheap chocolate pudding prices at a German discounter made it from Facebook to the museum – and thereby triggered a debate in Israel.
 And where to find Berlin’s best hummus definitely belongs in a show on the German-Jewish present.

 Anyone who is interested in contemporary Jewish culture in Germany of course comes across the new and interesting ideas that the new generation of Russian-speaking Jews bring to the Jewish community.

-The exhibition was developed with Berlin school students, whose work is on show.
-At the special request of the students, there is also a “Chill Corner” with four bean-bag chairs and a Jewish pop playlist, as well as six interviews with musicians.
+The exhibition was developed with Berlin school students, whose work was on show.
+At the special request of the students, there was also a “Chill Corner” with four bean-bag chairs and a Jewish pop playlist, as well as six interviews with musicians.